beehyv/workforcehealthtracker/README.md

 	* Integration with Whatsapp, email, SMS is possible
 	*  Ability to support multiple (LTR) languages like English, Hindi, Bengali, etc.
 	*  Ability to support bi-directional API integrations
+ ## Contact Details
+Please reach out to <a href="mailto:workforcehealthtracker@beehyv.com">workforcehealthtracker@beehyv.com</a> for additional information and product demos.